playerproject/player/CMake_README.txt

 If you want to change build options, you could do it the old-fashioned way using cmake, or you could replace cmake with ccmake in your command to change them using an ncurses-based GUI.
-For a start, you'll probably want to turn off the python libplayerc bindings, since they don't work yet.
-You might also want to change CMAKE_INSTALL_PREFIX so it doesn't install over your current copy of player.
+You might want to change CMAKE_INSTALL_PREFIX so it doesn't install over your current copy of player.

 To get under the hood and see the actual compile / link lines (very helpful in debugging build problems):